-INFORMATION ABOUT LEAD: Elevated levels of lead

-can cause serious health problems, especially for pregnant women, infants, and young children.
+INFORMATION ABOUT LEAD: LCRR Service Line Inventory has mpleted as of October 16, 2024.
+There was no lead found in our water system.
+Elevated levels of lead can cause serious health problems, especially for pregnant women. infants, and young children.
 However, lead is rarely found in source water.
-Lead in drinking water is primar ily from materials and components associated with service lines and home plumbing.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Your water system is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cookina
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.